The reason I research productivity is simple. I think that a productive life equals happy life.

 Now, productivity is a very generic term.
 Personally, I prefer to use the word effectiveness.

-Because productivity doesn’t necessarily means that you get the right things done.
+Because productivity doesn’t necessarily mean that you get the right things done.
 It just means you get a lot of stuff done.
 But that’s not what matters.

 Effectiveness, however, refers to getting the right things done.
 It’s basically a polite word for “getting shit done.”